XDC-Community/docs/.github/ISSUE_TEMPLATE/gitcoin-bounty.md

 #Prize Title

-Foundry Grant.
-All monies paid will be in XDC.

-## What will you be creating?

-You will be creating documentation for the XDC Community.
-Some documentation has already been created, and you will read through it to ensure that it works as intended, reads clearly, or to decide if it needs clarification.
-Those items without documentation will be created from scratch.
+This is the GitHub issue dedicated to the Gitcoin bounty set up by the XDC Community for the xxx documentation.
+The bounty will have specific requirements the contributor must follow to be considered for the bounty.
+Please see the specific requirements.

+##Description

-##Total Bounty Prize
+###Amount of Bounty

 Total sum of $xx,xxx.xx worth of XDC for this event.
 - Each submission will be paid according to the amount of work submitted

-##Event Description

-This event will be an ongoing collaboration focused on creating documentation for the XDC Network by the XDC Community.
-All documentation will be open source and uploaded here: (insert link)
+###What will you be creating?

+You will be creating xxx for the XDC Network.
+Some documentation has already been created, and you will read through it to ensure it works as intended, reads clearly, or if it needs better clarification, then make those changes.
+Those items without documentation will be created from scratch.
+Documentation will have images that describe or represents what's being done or described in your tutorial.

+##Details

+Provide details for the bounty

 ##Resources

-These are some resources you have available to you where you will the necessary information to complete your submission.
-(Insert links here)
+Provide resources specific to this bounty